 Thankfully the TFTP protocol is supported.
 On most DVRs this allows data to be uploaded and downloaded.
-Other embedded devices vary; it’s common to find U-boot only allows data to be download to the device.
+Other embedded devices vary; it’s common to find that U-boot only allows data to be downloaded to the device.

 We'll attempt to dump the memory over TFTP.
 Here's how we'll do it: Since U-boot stores it's settings in something called "environment variables".
 If you run